logsmith/log-flume/Readme.md

 # Installation

-#### 1. Add the Wordpress plugin to your composer file by navigting to your project and running inside a terminal:
+#### 1. Add the Wordpress plugin to your composer file by navigating to your project and running this inside a terminal:

 ```
 composer require logsmith/log-flume